The Ice Borg.

 I always preferred to play a much better player over a player that I could easily beat.
 It was the best way for me to get better at playing tennis.
 Over the years I became a much better tennis player by losing a lot more matches than I won.
 I did consider myself to be a pretty good tennis player, but the truth is I was not.

-Sure I whaled away standing at the baseline, but my net game left a lot to be desired.
-My first serve was good, but not very hard and I rarely served up powerful aces.
+Sure I could whale away standing at the baseline, but my net game left a lot to be desired.
+My first serve was good, but not very hard and I rarely served up powerful aces for being a taller player.
 My second serve was more of a slice that could be easily returned.
-Although I rarely doubled faulted, I lost my points mostly during rallies at the net and too many unforced errors.
+Although I rarely doubled faulted, I lost most of my points during rallies at the net and I had too many unforced errors.

 I tried to fashion my tennis game after the great Swedish player Bjorn Borg.
 During the 70's, he was the greatest tennis player on the planet.
 Borg played tennis with pinpoint precision, all the while his long blonde hair was neatly tucked under his ever present headband.